ponylang/ponylang-website/docs/contribute/index.md

 If you are new to Pony and have more time to devote, check out the [Good First Issues](good-first-issues.md).
 Tackle stuff from that and if we run out, switch over to helping with documentation.

 If you are a bit more experienced with Pony then it might be time to get involved with triaging incoming issues.
 Not only will triaging help move the project forward but it's a common first step towards becoming a Pony committer.

+We have a [GitHub repository](https://github.com/ponylang/contributors) dedicated to information that is useful to contributors.
+It contains information about a variety of contributor related topics.